M. Catherine Bushnell, Ph.D.

 Scientific Director, Division of Intramural Research

 Dr. Bushnell holds a Ph.D. in Experimental Psychology from the American University, Washington, D.C. and received postdoctoral training in neurophysiology at the NIH.
-She then spent 12 years at the University of Montreal and 16 years as the Harold Griffith Professor of Anesthesia and professor in dentistry and neurology at McGill University, in Montreal, Canada.
-She was also director of the McGill Alan Edwards Centre for Research on Pain.
-In 2009, Dr. Bushnell was awarded a senior Canada Research Chair in Clinical Pain.
+She then spent 12 years at the University of Montreal and 16 years as the Harold Griffith Professor of Anesthesia at McGill University before returning to NIH in 2012.
 She has been president of the Canadian Pain Society, and treasurer and press editor-in-chief of the International Association for the Study of Pain and is currently a councilor for the Society for Neuroscience.
 Among her honors are the Lifetime Achievement Award from the Canadian Pain Society and the Frederick Kerr Basic Science Research Award from the American Pain Society.
 Her research interests include forebrain mechanisms of pain processing, psychological modulation of pain, and neural alternations in chronic pain patients.